rohanmahy/ietf-drafts/mahy-dispatch-immi-content/draft-mahy-dispatch-immi-content.md

 {mainmatter}

 # Terminology
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [@!RFC2219].

-The terms MLS client, MLS group, ...
+The terms MLS client, MLS group, and KeyPackage have the same meanings as in the MLS protocol [@!I-D.ietf-mls-protocol].

-# Motivation
+# Introduction

 MLS [@!I-D.ietf-mls-protocol] is a group key establishment protocol motivated by the desire for group chat with efficient end-to-end encryption.
 While one of the motivations of MLS is interoperable standards-based secure messaging, the MLS protocol does not define or prescribe any format for the encrypted "application messages" encoded by MLS.
 The development of MLS was strongly motivated by the needs of a number of Instant Messaging (IM) systems, which encrypt messages end-to-end using variations of the Double Ratchet protocol [].

 End-to-end encrypted instant messaging was also a motivator for the Common Protocol for Instant Messaging (CPIM) [@!RFC3862], however the model used at the time